 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the SL has an electronic viewfinder (4400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GFX relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Fujifilm GFX 50S, the Leica SL, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Fujifilm GFX 50S and Leica SL in connection with corresponding information for a sample of similar cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm GFX 50S (⇒ rgt)||no||YES||3.2||2360||tilting||YES||4000||3.0||no||no|

 |Canon 1D X Mark II (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||16.0||no||no|

 |Fujifilm X-T2 (⇒ lft | rgt)||2360||no||3.0||1040||tilting||no||8000||14.0||no||no|